anuket-project/anuket-specifications/doc/tech/usecases.md

   - **Business Objectives**

-      Monetizing 5G by provisioning Enhanced Mobile Broadband (eMBB) network slice with distributed Content Delivery Network (CDN) as a service, that enables Ultra-HD (UHD) streaming, Video Optimization, caching for large files, and other capabilities that can either bundled by the Network Slice offering or implicitly enabled by the operator.
+      Monetizing 5G by provisioning eMBB network slice with distributed Content Delivery Network (CDN) as a service, that enables Ultra-HD (UHD) streaming, Video Optimization, caching for large files, and other capabilities that can either bundled by the Network Slice offering or implicitly enabled by the operator.

   - **Targeted Segments**